 However, it’s important to understand this credit amount may be reduced if the ‘September General Fund Estimate’ for the fiscal year is more than 7.5% below the ‘March General Fund Estimate’ for the current fiscal year.

-In addition to this new tax credit, Maryland residents benefit from other tax savings opportunities.
+In addition to this new tax credit, Maryland residents benefit from other tax relief opportunities.

 However, it’s important to note Maryland’s pension exclusion does consider untaxed Social Security benefits and the pension exclusion can be reduced or eliminated.
-This pension exclusion is separate from the new Senior Tax Credit explained in this article.
+This pension exclusion is separate from the new state income tax credit explained in this article.

 Does Maryland Tax Social Security?

-In Maryland, Social Security income is not taxed at the state level – you do not have to pay Maryland state taxes on those benefits.
-However, at the Federal level, taxation of Social Security benefits depends on your income level and tax filing status.
+Do you pay taxes on Social Security in Maryland?
+Social Security income is not taxed at the state level – you do not have to pay Maryland state taxes on those benefits.

 In general, Social Security benefits are not subject to federal income tax.
 However, if you have other sources of income, such as wages or investment income, your benefits may be partially taxable.
 Retirees must also monitor Medicare IRMAA surcharges at the federal level.